Saturday nights at the obsErvatory

 Our main telescope is an advanced-optics telescope that uses a 16" diameter mirror to collect 6,000 times more light than the naked eye, allowing us to see very faint objects.
 Depending on the time of year, a stargazer can see very faint nebulae, galaxies, double stars, star clusters and details on the moon and planets.

-The Star*Quest Observatory also features the original Newtonian telescope built by the Society.
-The English fork mount telescope was built by founding members Maurice Crow, and the excellent 12-1/2 inch mirror ground and polished by Glenn Harnishfeger.
-Glenn also built the observatory dome. (pictured above)
+The Star*Quest Observatory also features the original Newtonian telescope built by founding FWAS members.
+The English fork mount telescope was built by Maurice Crow, and the excellent 12-1/2 inch mirror ground and polished by Glenn Harnishfeger.

 What you'll see at the observatory